hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 N﻿othing changes from 5 to 9.

-1﻿0- `get_wod_completion_ratio()` Allows us to retrieve through a simple computing of the numbers of notebooks cells executed thoughout the different exercices of the workshop a ratio.
+1﻿0- `get_wod_completion_ratio()` Allows us to retrieve information through a simple computing of the numbers of notebooks cells executed thoughout the different exercices of the workshop a ratio.
 This enables us to see how much of the workshop is actually run.
 Participants are asked to fill out a form in a conclusion notebook which is present in every student's workshop's folder.
-But only 10 % of participant do fill it.
-That leaves many participants for which we don't know whether they liked or not or more importantly, did they actually run it ?

 T﻿his completion ratio script provides us this data and we store it in our database.

 1﻿1- API call to send the completion ratio figure to the database.
-This can be later queried to build up nice reporting dashboard as explained here by my colleague Didier Lalli in the following [article](https://developer.hpe.com/blog/open-source-elasticsearch-helped-us-globally-support-virtual-labs/).
+This can be later queried to build up a nice reporting dashboard as explained here by my colleague Didier Lalli, in the following [article](https://developer.hpe.com/blog/open-source-elasticsearch-helped-us-globally-support-virtual-labs/).

-1﻿2- `erase-student()`: now that we have extracted the necessary data from the student's notebooks, we can perform a cleanup of the student folder.
+1﻿2- `erase-student()`: Now that we have extracted the necessary data from the student's notebooks, we can perform a cleanup of the student folder.

-1﻿3- `cleanup_processes_student()`: On top of cleanup of the student folder, we also kill all the allocated student's processes.
+1﻿3- `cleanup_processes_student()`: On top of cleaning up the student folder, we also kill all the allocated student's processes.

 1﻿4- `cleanup-<workshop>.sh`: If any appliance is involved, this task will perform the necessary cleanup processes on the appliance.

-1﻿5- Finally, just like for the creation of a workshop process, we need to inform back the frontend that now cleanup is done.
+1﻿5- Finally, just like for the creation of a workshop process, we need to tell the frontend that the cleanup is now done.
 Therefore, several API calls are made to update tables in the database.
 The new s﻿tudent password is recorded.
 We also generate a new password at the cleanup phase to prevent unregistered logins.
 The s﻿tudent status is set to inactive.
 The capacity figure is incremented by one to make the seat available again.

 A﻿s for the **CREATE** phase, the regular checks occuring on the frontent web portal will get these data and trigger the final email to the participant thanking him for his particpation.